RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/43-JHN.md

 <sup>11</sup> Because that by reason of him many of the Jews went away, and believed on Jesus.
 <sup>12</sup> On the next day much people that were come to the feast, when they heard that Jesus was coming to Jerusalem,
 <sup>13</sup> Took branches of palm trees, and went forth to meet him, and cried, Hosanna: Blessed [is] the King of Israel that cometh in the name of the Lord.
-<sup>14</sup> And Jesus, when he had found a young ass, sat thereon ; as it is written,
+<sup>14</sup> And Jesus, when he had found a young ass, sat thereon; as it is written,
 <sup>15</sup> Fear not, daughter of Sion: behold, thy King cometh, sitting on an ass’s colt.
 <sup>16</sup>  These things understood not his disciples at the first: but when Jesus was glorified, then remembered they that these things were written of him, and [that] they had done these things unto him.
 <sup>17</sup> The people therefore that was with him when he called Lazarus out of his grave, and raised him from the dead, bare record.
 <sup>18</sup> For this cause the people also met him, for that they heard that he had done this miracle.
-<sup>19</sup> The Pharisees therefore said among themselves, Perceive ye how ye prevail nothing ? behold, the world is gone after him.
+<sup>19</sup> The Pharisees therefore said among themselves, Perceive ye how ye prevail nothing? behold, the world is gone after him.
 <sup>20</sup> And there were certain Greeks among them that came up to worship at the feast:
 <sup>21</sup> The same came therefore to Philip, which was of Bethsaida of Galilee, and desired him, saying, Sir, we would see Jesus.
 <sup>22</sup> Philip cometh and telleth Andrew: and again Andrew and Philip tell Jesus.